Anduril

 Prospect Profile

 Anduril is a defense-tech company founded in 2017 by Palmer Luckey and Brian Schimpf.
 It sits at the intersection of the two things that define the current defense procurement moment: software moving faster than the acquisition cycle, and hardware that has to be certified to standards written for slower times.
-Roadrunner, Dive-LD, Bolt, Omen — all built around Lattice OS, a multi-platform operating system that fuses sensor data across air, sea, and undersea domains.
+Roadrunner (autonomous interceptor), Dive-LD (undersea drone), Bolt, and Omen — all built around Lattice OS, a shared operating system that fuses sensor data across air, sea, and undersea vehicles.
 Recent contracts: up to $20B from the Army, $86M from SOCOM for autonomy-systems integration.

 The engineering culture is deliberately inverted from Lockheed or Raytheon.
 Hardware serves software.
 Field validation matters more than PowerPoints.
 Engineers own cross-functional scope — avionics and autonomy in one role is a job description, not an exception.
-That cultural posture creates a real tension: iteration speed is the company's competitive advantage, but AS9100 and DO-178C compliance timelines are still largely manual.
+That creates a real tension: iteration speed is the company's competitive advantage, but the aerospace quality standard (AS9100) and the airborne software certification standard (DO-178C) still run on largely manual processes.

 Systems Engineering Surface

 Job posting signals are useful here.
-Anduril is actively hiring “Systems Engineer — Requirements Manager” roles that explicitly mention SysML, SRR/PDR/CDR gate ownership, and traceability.
-“Test Infrastructure Lead” and “SITL/HITL automation” roles indicate the test infrastructure is sophisticated but disconnected from the requirements surface.
+Anduril is actively hiring “Systems Engineer — Requirements Manager” roles that explicitly mention SysML (a systems modeling language), SRR/PDR/CDR gate ownership (System Requirements Review, Preliminary Design Review, Critical Design Review — the formal checkpoints that defense programs must pass before proceeding), and traceability.
+“Test Infrastructure Lead” and “SITL/HITL automation” roles (software-in-the-loop and hardware-in-the-loop — running software against simulated or real hardware rigs) show the test infrastructure is sophisticated but disconnected from the requirements surface.
 The compliance evidence packaging is happening manually, after the fact.

 Pain Points